sachinym/Github-Advanced-Security/Adv_sec_intro.md

 ### Task 2: What are the components of GitHub Advanced Security?
 Here are some of the components of GitHub Advanced Security:

-1. **Secret Scanning:** Secret scanning is a crucial security feature within GitHub Advanced Security designed to identify and mitigate the inadvertent exposure of sensitive information, such as API keys and tokens within the source code.
+1. **Secret Scanning:** The secret scanning is a critical security mechanism present in the GitHub Advanced Security that helps automate the detection and mitigation of inadvertent exposure of sensitive information like API keys, tokens in the source code.

-    This scanning process is essential for preventing unauthorized access and safeguarding confidential data.
-Secret scanning operates by searching for predefined patterns and signatures indicative of sensitive information, ensuring that potential security risks are promptly addressed.
-By default, secret scanning looks for highly accurate patterns that have been provided by a GitHub partner.
+    To prevent unauthorized access and protect confidential information.
+Secret scanning searches for known patterns and signatures of sensitive information and ensures that responsible parties rectify potential vulnerabilities.
+By default, secret scanning uses highly reliable patterns from a GitHub partner.
 However, custom patterns can be created for other use cases.
-We can define custom patterns to identify secrets that are not detected by the default patterns supported by secret scanning.
-We can define custom patterns for our enterprise, organization, or repository.
+Custom patterns can be defined as patterns that secret scanning is programmed to detect irrespective of its default pattern.
+We can define custom patterns for our enterprise, organization or repository.

    Refer to the link for more information.
 [Secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)